Skip to content

 | (0) | Free

-Search++, a fast indexed full text search VSCode extension
+A fast, indexed full text search VSCode extension, with optional intellisense

 Installation